alwaysbegrowing/bond-docs/resources/risks.md

 ### Mitigating smart contract risk

-The threat of contract vulnerabilities is taken extremely seriously by the Porter team.
+The threat of contract vulnerabilities is taken extremely seriously by the Arbor team.
 Our smart contracts have been audited by two security firms, Zellic and Spearbit.
-Our audits can be found [here](https://github.com/porter-finance/audits).
+Our audits can be found [here](https://github.com/arbor-finance/audits).